HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

 		■ Keyphrase Extraction with Span-based FeatureRepresentations
-		■ Joint Keyphrase Chunking and SalienceRanking with BERT ■ Importance Estimation from Multiple Perspectives for Keyphrase Extraction(EMNLP21)
+		■ Joint Keyphrase Chunking and SalienceRanking with BERT ■ Importance Estimation from Multiple Perspectives for Keyphrase Extraction(EMNLP21) ■ Enhancing Keyphrase Extraction from Academic Articles with their Reference Information

+	○ Multi-Document Keyphrase Extraction
+		■ Multi-Document Keyphrase Extraction: A Literature Review and the First Dataset

 ● keyphrase generation